jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Potion, uncommon

 This sticky black unguent is thick and heavy in the container, but it flows quickly when poured.
 The oil can cover a Medium or smaller creature, along with the equipment it’s wearing and carrying (one additional vial is required for each size category above Medium).
 Applying the oil takes 10 minutes.
-The affected creature then gains the effect of a [[freedom of movement]] spell for 8 hours.
+The affected creature then gains the effect of a [[Freedom of Movement]] spell for 8 hours.

-Alternatively, the oil can be poured on the ground as an action, where it covers a 10-foot square, duplicating the effect of the [[grease]] spell in that area for 8 hours.
+Alternatively, the oil can be poured on the ground as an action, where it covers a 10-foot square, duplicating the effect of the [[Grease]] spell in that area for 8 hours.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PearlofPower)[Pearl of Power](https://www.dndbeyond.com/magic-items/4691-pearl-of-power)